Allow the use of MAC= parameter with ranged networks

-#1 Updated by Ruben S. Montero about 8 years ago
+#1 Updated by Ruben S. Montero over 8 years ago

 There is no actual difference between MAC and IP's in OpenNebula.
 The lowest 32bit of the MAC address is the IPv4 address.
 Then you can derive one from the other.

 Also you can always request an specific MAC from the ranged network.
 For example (with MAC prefix 02:00):

 Net = 10.0.0.0/24 => IPs = 10.0.0.0 - 10.0.0.255 (Including net address and broadcast)